Scope of Policy

 - To provide customers information about other Descartes products or services designed to complement the existing Descartes product or service you have purchased or subscribed to.

-Personal information is information about an identifiable individual.
+Personal information is information about an identifiable individual or household.
 Depending on local law, publicly available information — such as a public directory listing of your name, address, telephone number, email or other electronic address — may not be considered personal information.

 The following table provides a list of the categories of personal information that we may collect and process from customers, suppliers, and vendors of Descartes and why we collect it: